iterative/dvc.org/content/docs/user-guide/experiment-management/sharing.md

 a default DVC remote, it asks to define one by `dvc remote default <remote>`.
-If you don't want to have a default remote, or if there are more than one DVC remote defined in the project, you can select the remote that will be used by `--remote / -r` option.
+If you don't want to have a default remote, or if there are more than one DVC remote defined in the project, you can select the remote that will be used by `--remote` / `-r` option.

-DVC is able to use multiple processes to push DVC-cached files.
-Set the number of jobs with `--jobs / -j` option.
+DVC is uses multiple processes to push DVC-cached files.
+By default DVC uses `4

+- cpu_count()`processes to push the files.
+You can set the number of processes with`--jobs`/`-j` option.
 Please note that increase in performance is dependent to available bandwidth and remote (cloud) server configurations.
 For very large number of jobs, you may have side effects in your local network or system.

 DVC has a caching mechanism called _Run-Cache_ that stores the artifacts from intermediate stages.
-For example, if there is an intermediate step that applies data-augmentation on the dataset and you would like to push these artifacts as well as the end products of the experiments, you can use `--run-cache` flag to push all of these to the DVC remote.
+For example, if there is an intermediate step that applies data-augmentation on your dataset and you would like to push these artifacts as well as the end products of the experiments, you can use `--run-cache` flag to push all of these to the DVC remote. `--run-cache` flag pushes all artifacts referenced in `dvc.lock` file.

 ## Listing experiments in remotes

 DVC stores the experiments in Git repositories.
-In order to list an experiment in a repository, you can use `dvc exp list` command.
+In order to list experiments in a repository, you can use `dvc exp list` command.

 With no command line options, this command lists the experiments in the current repository.
 You can supply a Git remote name to list the experiments.